 The Nokia Asha 502 is the successor to the Asha 501, and has some noticeable bodily and internal OS feature tweaks.

-hand, the Asha 502 feels both compact and strong.
+In hand, the Asha 502 feels both compact and strong.
 We found its build and overall design very appealing, and the phone itself is comfortable to carry around.

 After spending a decent amount of time with the Asha 502, testing its battery life, camera, Internet connectivity, gaming capabilities and much more, here is what we think about this budget handset.

 Build quality and design

 The Nokia Asha 502 is extremely comfortable to hold, as its sharp corners give the user a better grip and reduce the chances of it slipping and falling.
 The small device measures 99.6 x 59.5 x 11.1mm and is well suited for users who have average or small hands.
 One its most distinctive features is the plastic monoblock body.
 The entire back panel and all four edges of Asha 502 are encased in a transparent material, giving the handset a crystallized effect.

 Dedicated hard keys are usually found on the sides of a handset, and Nokia offers exactly what a user needs.
 Both the lock key and the two volume keys are closely placed on the right side of the handset, but are not so close that a user could accidently press the wrong button.